 In working with many clients over the years, most of whom have been women, I found that they all wanted to lose weight, and that most of them had been on several diets throughout their lives.
 I was another resource that they wanted to try.
 I educated them about how to balance their blood sugar, which is the key to weight loss, and how to improve digestion.
 I had some clients who lost weight, and others who did not.

-In doing so, I started to change the way I viewed my body.
-Instead of seeing what was wrong with it; fat thighs and belly; I started to see what it does for me each and every day.
+I started hormone therapy, and then I started to view my body differently.
+Instead of focusing on my fat belly and thighs, I started to focus on all the good things my body does for me each and every day.
 I started to appreciate my thighs for taking me where I needed to go.
 I started to appreciate what lies beneath my belly; all of my important organs that work miracles each and every day, in the functioning of my body.

 I now honour my body in a way that I did not before.
 And by coming to a place of accepting and honouring my body, I also came to a place of accepting and honouring myself; with all of my quirks and imperfections.